 FHA is the Federal Government's single largest program to extend home ownership to individuals and families who lack the savings, credit history, or income to qualify for a conventional mortgage.
-The FY 2013 independent actuary estimated that the FHA insurance fund's overall economic net worth had improved by \$15 billion, from negative \$16.3 billion to negative \$1.3 billion, while its capital ratio had improved from negative 1.44 percent to negative 0.11 percent.
-The seriously delinquent rate, an indicator of future claim costs, was down 1.58 percentage points from its level at the end of FY 2012, as it had declined from 9.80 to 8.22 percent (seasonally adjusted).
-At the end of May 2014, FHA had more than 7.8 million single-family mortgages in force with an amortized balance of almost \$1.1 trillion.
+The FY 2014 independent actuary estimated that the FHA insurance fund's overall economic net worth had improved by \$6 billion, from negative \$1.3 billion to positive \$4.7 billion, while its capital ratio had improved from negative .11 percent to positive 0.41 percent.
+The seriously delinquent rate, an indicator of future claim costs, was down 1.07 percentage points from its level between the end of 2014 and FY 2013, as it had declined from 8.22 to 7.15 percent (seasonally adjusted).
+The number of claims during FY 2014 was 19 percent less than during FY 2013.
+This deviation is attributable to a combination of continued foreclosure, processing delays in many States, and servicing actions to promote home retention.

+At the end of October 2014, FHA had nearly 7.8 million single-family mortgages in force with an amortized balance of almost \$1.1 trillion.